maaretp/ExploratoryTestingBook/manuscript/0000_Exploratory_Testing_Foundations.md

 A charter could be a very traditional step-by-step test case with your promise of stretching every single step to both it’s intended path but paths it inspires.

-Charter is a structure for thinking like this, not passing work along like this.
-Some people use charters to share work in team and my advice is to not do that unless you co-created the charters in the first place.
-As soon as you remove tester designing, executing and learning intertwined, and replace it with a tester designing and another executing, you will lose a core feature of exploratory testing.
+Charter is a structure for *thinking like this*, not *passing work along like this*.
+Some people use charters to share work in team and our advice is to not do that *unless* you co-created the charters in the first place.
+As soon as you remove tester designing, executing, and learning intertwined, and replace it with a tester designing and another executing, you will lose a core feature of what makes testing exploratory testing and shorten the leash a tester learns in.

 Elizabeth Hendrickson introduced a charter template in her book Explore It, and Elizabeth Zagroba introduced an adaptation of it in one of her presentations.
-I like the concise template a lot but encourage you to think in terms of charters being anything that can box your testing and help you maintain focus, rather than follow a format.
+We like the concise template a lot but encourage you to think in terms of charters being anything that can box your testing and help you maintain focus, rather than follow a format.

+We advise against using charters for passing work along unless the work distribution is a shared endeavor between people.
+When we pass them along, the process starts to resemble traditional test cases where someone is following another's lead.
+This might be a temporary structure you try when you have new testers but our advise on teaching new testers is to pair with them rather than passing information through documentation they don't yet understand how to stretch.

+Growing a new tester in exploratory testing, we often see a pattern of first looking at an application as something that has little to test.
+Pairing and sharing dimensions in an actionable way transforms the tester, and with the tester, the results the tester is able to deliver.

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide14.png)

-I prefer framing exploratory testing with constraints, which is one of the options to use in resources part of the charter template we looked at.
-The way I look at it, we have limited bandwidth to doing many things at once, and for us to frame the work we do in an effective way, we need to deliberately exclude perspectives.
+We prefer framing exploratory testing with constraints, which is one of the options to use in resources part of the charter template.
+The way we look at it, we have limited bandwidth to doing many things at once, and for us to frame the work we do in an effective way, we need to deliberately exclude perspectives to a level where we can cope with the perspectives we have decided to focus on.

-Like, I could say I am deliberately not writing notes at all to get through as much of different scenarios of using the application I can think of.
-Or, I could say I will go through a document describing correct behavior in detail, ensuring not to miss important claims.
+Like, you could say you are deliberately not writing notes at all to get through as much of different scenarios of using the application you can think of.
+Or, you could say you will go through a document describing correct behavior in detail, ensuring not to miss important claims.
+You could say you will get through 100 scenarios around the application quickly, or five in a lot of detail in the same timeframe - a day of testing.
+You most likely cannot do it all at once but need multiple passes with the application, with seemingly same tests but different ideas in what to do and pay attention to.

-If I try to do everything at once, I can’t get any of it done.
-So, I get to choose my constraint with my primary heuristic to never be bored.
+If you try to do everything at once, you can’t get any of it done.
+So, we get to choose our constraint with my primary heuristic to never be bored.

 Testing is a lot of fun.
 Finding out information that others don’t know is investigative work, and servicing many stakeholders is an intellectual challenge.
 No matter what changed, there is something new we now need to figure out, in a way that optimizes the value of our work.
-Doing the exact same things isn’t optimizing value of our work, so we start with the idea of always varying things to not be bored.
-If you find yourself to be bored, you need a new constraint that challenges you.
+Doing the exact same things isn’t optimizing value of our work, so you start with the idea of always varying things to not be bored.
+If you find yourself bored, you need a new constraint that challenges you.

+Some folks take automation as the challenge that keeps them from being bored.
+Others find the multidimensional work all the ways we could use the application to see new problems motivating.
+Some people say that automating helps them have time for exploring, and they mean that seeing simple problems isn't good use of anyone's time.
+Covering ground with the application under test in a repeatable way is the gruntwork of automation.
+However, automating on level of unit tests might be our best bet towards catching unintended simple bugs and we like framing freeform exploratory testing and unit tests together in keeping things interesting!

 ![Course Notes to Exploratory Testing Foundations](images/ETF/slide15.png)